attestantio/vouch/docs/configuration.md

   - `beacon-node-addresses` resolves to `['localhost:4000', 'localhost:5051']` with a direct match
   - `strategies.attestationdata.best.beacon-node-addresses` resolves `['localhost:5051']` at `strategies.beacon-node-addresses`
   - `strategies.beaconblockproposal.best.beacon-node-addresses` resolves `['localhost:4000']` at `strategies.beacon-node-addresses`
-  - `submitter.beaconblock.multinode.beacon-node-addresses` resolves `['localhost:4000', 'localhost:9000']` with a direct match
+  - `submitter.proposal.multinode.beacon-node-addresses` resolves `['localhost:4000', 'localhost:9000']` with a direct match
   - `submitter.attestation.multinode.beacon-node-addresses` resolves `['localhost:4000', 'localhost:5051']` at `beacon-node-addresses`

 Hierarchical configuration provides a simple way of setting defaults and overrides, and is available for `beacon-node-addresses`, `log-level`, `timeout` and `process-concurrency` configuration values.